 Of the seven churches mentioned in the Book of Revelation, the longest letter was addressed to the church in Thyatira.
 However, less is known about this city than any of the other six cities.
 Thyatira was located inland about forty miles east of Pergamum.27 After the death of Alexander the Great, his empire was divided among four of his generals, two of whom were Seleucus and Lysimachus.
 These generals often engaged in military excursions against one another.
 Seleucus I founded Thyatira as a military strategy to guard one of his empire’s main routes against Lysimachus.28 After the death of Alexander the Great, Lysimachus was appointed to govern Asia Minor.29 Thyatira was perhaps best known for its thriving trade guilds, which included bronze smiths, potters, bakers, tanners, and various garment workers.30 Lydia, mentioned in the Bible as a seller of purple-dyed garments, was a Jewish citizen of Thyatira (Acts 16:14).

-2:20 But I have something against you: You tolerate that woman Jezebel, who calls herself a prophet.
-She teaches and misleads my servants to sin sexually and to eat food sacrificed to idols.
+2:20 But I have this against you, that you tolerate that woman Jezebel, who calls herself a prophetess and is teaching and seduc- ing my servants to practice sexual immorality and to eat food sacrificed to idols.

 In His address to the church in Thyatira, the Lord exposed an individual whose heretical teachings had apparently been allowed to continue within the church without opposition.
-Considering the gender reference, it seems likely that this teacher was a woman because other allusions could have been made if such was not the case.
+Considering the gender reference, it seems likely that this teacher was a woman.
 Furthermore, this woman must have attained some status within the church, perhaps due to her claim of being a prophetess, since some within the church were eager to follow her teachings.33 Nevertheless, according to verse twenty-four, there were clearly several who saw through her apostasy.

-Some commentators actually attempt to specifically identify this person.34 While this was obviously a specific person, solid evidence does not exist to corroborate such claims, so we must instead pay attention to the reason this person was singled out, the reason being that she taught and seduced God’s servants “to sin sexually and to eat food sacrificed to idols.”
+Some commentators actually attempt to specifically identify this person.34 While this was obviously a specific person, solid evi- dence does not exist to identify her.
+Instead, we must pay attention to the reason this person was singled out.
+This evil woman taught and seduced God’s servants “to sin sexually and to eat food sacri- ficed to idols.”

-2:21 I gave her time to turn to me and change the way she thinks and acts, but she refuses to turn away from her sexual sins.
+2:21 I gave her time to repent, but she refuses to repent of her sexual immorality.

-The judgments explained refer to the physical consequences that could be expected by this woman and all who followed her teachings.
+The judgments explained refer to the physical consequences that could be expected by this woman and all who followed her teach- ings.
 The Lord would turn what the woman perceived as a bed of carnal pleasure into a bed of sickness.
 The woman’s promiscuity would probably lead to a debilitating sexual disease that would bring her to the point of death.
-If this was a sexually transmitted disease, then it is perfectly understandable that her consorts would likely contract the same disease and suffer the consequences of their infidelities.
+If this was a sexually transmitted disease, then it is perfectly understandable that her consorts would likely contract the same disease and suffer the same consequences for their infidelities.

-2:23 I will kill her children.
-Then all the churches will know that I am the one who searches hearts and minds.
-I will reward each of you for what you have done.
+2:23 and I will strike her children dead.
+And all the churches will know that I am he who searches mind and heart, and I will give to each of you according to your works.

 Christ alone possesses the power to search the minds and hearts of every individual and to know the motive behind every deed.
 Whereas the Lord addressed the entire church in Thyatira, He also offered assurance that every believer within that church would not be condemned for the exploits of a few but would be judged on an individual basis (Romans 2:5–9).

-2:24–25 24But the rest of you in Thyatira—all who don’t hold on to Jezebel’s teaching, who haven’t learned what are called the deep things of Satan—I won’t burden you with anything else.
-25Just hold on to what you have until I come.
+2:24-25 24But to the rest of you in Thyatira, who do not hold this teaching, who have not learned what some call the deep things of Satan, to you I say, I do not lay on you any other bur- den.
+25Only hold fast what you have until I come.

 These verses are a direct reference to a psalm that proclaims the Messiah’s authority.
-“8Ask me, and I will give you the nations as your inheritance and the ends of the earth as your own possession.
-9You will break them with an iron scepter.
-You will smash them to pieces like pottery” (Psalm 2:8–9).
+“8Ask of me, and I will make the nations your heritage, and the ends of the earth your possession.
+9You shall break them with a rod of iron and dash them in pieces like a potter’s vessel” (Psalm 2:8–9).
 Though this promise is believed to refer to Christ’s first advent, it is also traditionally interpreted to refer to His victorious second coming.38 It seems that those who receive their victory through Jesus Christ will also be given some level of authority to rule with Christ.

 The concluding promise of “the morning star” has also received varied explanation.
-The most defensible interpretation of this phrase contends that it refers to Jesus Christ Himself.39 “I, Jesus, have sent my angel to give this testimony to you for the churches.
-I am the root and descendant of David.
-I am the bright morning star” (Revelation 22:16).
+The most defensible interpretation of this phrase contends that it refers to Jesus Christ Himself.39 “I, Jesus, have sent my angel to testify to you about these things for the churches.
+I am the root and the descendant of David, the bright morning star” (Revelation 22:16).
 Using this explanation, this promise parallels the promises to the other churches in which Christ assured His redeemed people of everlasting life in His presence in heaven.

-2:29 Let the person who has ears listen to what the Spirit says to the churches.
+2:29 He who has an ear, let him hear what the Spirit says to the churches.’